ctomkow/swITch/README.md

 A python program which allows you to push commands to network devices.
 It can then dump the output to a file for later analysis.

-New: Implements netmiko's SCP file transfer!
+New: Implements netmiko's SCP file transfer! (for Cisco device).
 Use -f to transfer files to the device (specifies flash: directory only.
 This is a netmiko limitation).
 Remember, Cisco's scp server implementation relies on authentication AND authorization.

 I have decided to re-factor this code to work with Netmiko (work by Kirk Byers).
 Better to solve new problems instead of re-inventing the wheel.